Ikedichi-Azuh/Dealing-with-a-COUNT-data-in-R/README.md

 • **Underdispersion** use the COM-Poisson regression or Generalized Poisson regression.

 At the beginning of the note, the flow chart for the topic of discussion clearly explains everything I have written so far pictorially.
+The step-by-step way to carry out the building of all the model in both R and Python can be found in this repository.
+In the codes, there was no dataset used, but you can always plug in your data and fit any of the models.
+The idea is to have a guide on what model method is best to use in any particular condition of your COUNT data.

 If you have any questions/comments/suggestions you can reach me via email on ikedichi.edward.azuh@biom.uni-freiburg.de